 Schedule 1 is a tax form that you need to attach to your federal tax return — IRS Form 1040 — if you have certain types of income or if you have certain expenses that the federal government allows you to exclude from your taxable income.
-This all helps you find your adjusted gross income (AGI), which is necessary for finding how much federal income tax you actualy have to pay.
+This all helps you find your adjusted gross income (AGI), which is necessary for finding how much federal income tax you actually have to pay.

+Schedule 1 has two parts.
 The first part of Schedule 1 looks at additional income, which is all income that isn’t bank interest, investment dividends, or wages reported on a W-2 form.
 (These three types of income are written directly on Form 1040.)
 Common examples of additional income are business income, rental income, and unemployment compensation.

 The rest of the form looks at adjustments to income.
 An adjustment is money you spent during the year that the federal government allows you to exclude from your taxable income.
 Some adjustments are called tax deductions, like the student loan interest deduction.
 Others just consider specific expenses, like alimony payments.

 Schedule 1 isn’t necessary for all tax filers, but many people will need it.
 There are two reasons why you might use Schedule 1: